Hiking the Inca Trail to Machu Picchu

 or our Cusco office directly for alternative arrangements.

-In order to qualify for a student discount, we must receive a digital version (.jpg) of your ISIC STUDENT card.
-In the event that we don’t receive the scanned copy of the ISIC card along with your reservation form, we will process your reservation with adult price.
+In order to qualify for a student discount, we must receive a digital version of your student card.
+In the event that we don’t receive the scanned copy of the student card along with your reservation form, we will process your reservation with adult price.

-In order to qualify for a child discount (15 years and younger), we must receive a digital version (.jpg) of the passport.
+In order to qualify for a child discount (less than 18 years old), we must receive a digital version of the passport.
 In the event that we don’t receive the scanned copy of the passport along with your reservation form, we will process your reservation with adult price.

 The best way for us to receive your documentation is by email as a digital file attachment (.jpg).
 Regulations for discounts are subject to change by the INC with no advance notice.
 Additionally, passengers MUST bring their passport and student ID on the trek; failure to do so may result in the INC confiscating the student ticket and denying you the right to proceed with the trek.